Absorptive Switch w/Decoder

 No Time to Think

-MW & RF
+MW & RF 2013 Survey Awards

-has won in two categories in the first annual Microwaves & RF magazine "Best of Microwaves & RF"
+in two categories in the first annual Microwaves & RF magazine "Best of Microwaves & RF"

 awards.
 The company won the Best Training and Education category and was first runner up in the Best Supplier Industry Blog

 category.
 The winners were determined through a recent survey that went out to readers of Microwaves & RF magazine

 inquiring about their favorite online tools for keeping up to date within the microwave/RF industry.

 for Long-Time Support